Samk13/rag-code-utils/Readme.md

 ## Usage

-provide the following variables to the function:
+provide the following variables to the function in `.env` file or as arguments to the script:

 * Class or function to extract code for
 `TARGET = 'your_target_class_or_function'`